Sea Transport

 As such, the community is very active and helpful to the benefit of all MCCE members, which is also reflected in many of the matches made.

-In order to develop both knowledge and personal relations within the Sealift Community, a 2 week Manager Maritime Transport Operations Course in Rotterdam is conducted when requirements dictate.
+In order to develop both knowledge and personal relations within the Sealift Community, a 2week Manager Maritime Transport Operations Course in Rotterdam is conducted when requirements dictate.

 Multinational Sealift Steering Committee (MSSC)